Careers in geography - useful websites

 Surveying - Surveying is a job which involves a range of 'geographical' skills and the use of modern mapping techniques and data gathering.
 To find out more, visit the Become a Surveyor website which has case studies of people who moved into the profession such as Debbie Baxter (see the Careers Cards page).
+This page explorers the various routes you can take to become a surveyor.
 Visiting speakers can also be organised for schools.
 It's also worth checking out RICS website Surveying-360 which provides all sorts of information and inspiration for graduates.

 National Parks - Find out about the various roles available within the UK National Park Authorities including ranger, planner, archaeologist, education team, sustainable development advisor and GIS officer.

 The Built Environment - Careers in the built environment include architecture, engineering, horticulture, landscape, planning, surveying and urban design.
 The Design Council places design at the heart of creating value by stimulating innovation in business and public services, improving our built environment and tackling complex social issues such as ageing and obesity.